GsDevKit/GsDevKit_home/shared/repos/todeClient/GsDevKit-SmalltalkCI-CommandLine.package/GsDevKitSmalltalkCICreateStoneCommandLineHandler.class/README.md

   <gs-version>  GemStone version with which to create stone

 Documentation:
+Create a directory under $GS_SERVER_STONES using the given
+<stone-name> and populate directory with supporting files and directories
+based on the given <gs-version>.

-Create stone using the GsDevKitCreateStoneCommandLineHandler class.
-If the environment variable GS_TRAVIS_CACHE_ENABLED is set to 'true', and a bootstrap extent for GemStone exists in the SmalltalkCI cache, use the cached extent to create the stone.
+If the environment
+variable GS_TRAVIS_CACHE_ENABLED is set to 'true', and a bootstrap extent for GemStone exists in the SmalltalkCI cache, use the cached extent to create the stone.